Sven O. Høiby

-Sven Olaf Bjarte Høiby (14 November 1936 – 21 March 2007) was a Norwegian convicted felon and the father of Crown Princess Mette-Marit of Norway.
+Sven Olaf Bjarte Høiby (14 November 1936 – 21 March 2007) was the father of Queen Mette-Marit of Norway.
 In his younger years he had briefly worked as a journalist with a local paper in his hometown of Kristiansand but was on welfare when he became known as the father of Mette-Marit; he had been convicted twice of assault.
 After his daughter married the Crown Prince, he became a national celebrity due to his years-long cooperation with the yellow press, especially Se og Hør, and his subsequent marriage to a stripper.
-He was accused of exploiting his daughter's relationship with the royal family and of selling articles about her and his grandchild Marius Borg Høiby.
+He was accused of exploiting his daughter's relationship with the royal family and of selling articles about her and his grandson Marius Borg Høiby.

 Early life

 He and Mette-Marit's mother, Marit Tjessem, divorced in 1984.
 After the divorce, Mette-Marit grew up with her mother, stepfather, and siblings, while visiting her father regularly on weekends.
 She later revealed in an interview that her father also suffered from alcoholism, which she "had to hide" from her friends.
 Høiby worked for several years as a journalist in a local newspaper and as a small-scale advertiser and publisher in his hometown.
 By the time his daughter's relationship to the Crown Prince was publicly known, he had retired from working and was receiving a disability pension.

 In his younger days, he had participated in athletics.
 Among others, he achieved a time of 58.0 seconds in the 400 metres hurdles in 1959.
 He represented the club Kristiansands IF.